 This recipe is well-suited to variation.
 You can reduce the lemon for a milder flavour or increase it for extra brightness.
 The herbs can be swapped according to preference or availability.
 Thyme, tarragon, dill, chervil, chives and fresh oregano all work beautifully.

 Orzo can be replaced with barley, which requires a longer cook, or with small pasta shapes such as ditalini.
 Rice is another option, though it will create a softer, pudding-like consistency.
-None of these substitutions diminishes the comfort or appeal of the dish.
+Each variation maintains the dish’s comforting character while allowing you to adapt it to dietary needs or pantry availability.

 What to Serve With This Dish